Protective relay: Overcurrent relay

-Definite time over-current relay

 A definite time over-current (DTOC) relay is a relay that operates after a definite period of time once the current exceeds the pickup value.
 Hence, this relay has current setting range as well as time setting range.

-Instantaneous over-current relay

 An instantaneous over-current relay is an overcurrent relay which has no intentional time delay for operation.
 The contacts of the relay are closed instantly when the current inside the relay rises beyond the operational value.
 The time interval between the instant pick-up value and the closing contacts of the relay is very low.
 It has low operating time and starts operating instantly when the value of current is more than the relay setting.
 This relay operates only when the impedance between the source and the relay is less than that provided in the section.

-Inverse-time over-current relay

 An inverse-time over-current (ITOC) relay is an overcurrent relay which operates only when the magnitude of their operating current is inversely proportional to the magnitude of the energize quantities.
 The operating time of relay decreases with the increases in the current.
 The operation of the relay depends on the magnitude of the current.